 Furthermore, these pharmacies sell prescription-only drugs without prescriptions.
 This makes it easier for people suffering from substance abuse problems to get access to these drugs.
 Some online pharmacies in the UK also sold codeine in their online store, resulting in an increase in addiction rates.

 What’s even more worrying is that these pharmacies do not just sell the medications that are FDA approved but also medications that aren’t licensed or approved yet.
 This can cause severe damage to a person’s health, especially since most consumers do not check if a medication is approved or not.
 Most consumers automatically assume any medication in the pharmacy to be approved for normal use.

 Researchers from Penn State University have developed an algorithm to search the web and clamp down on these illegitimate pharmacies.
 The team of engineers worked on this algorithm so they can let the consumers know if the pharmacy is legitimate or not, or in other words, if the online store can be trusted or not.

 The main aim of the algorithm was to differentiate between the good and the bad pharmacies online.
 However, the researchers faced the question of how can you tell, what makes an online store good or bad.

 How does the algorithm work?

 Hui Zhao, one of the contributors to the research, claimed that separating the good from the bad is ‘daunting’.
 According to the team of researchers, the algorithm works by first creating a baseline for good pharmacies and then compare this with pharmacies on the web.
-The one’s that do not follow the ‘good pharmacy’ guideline is basically tagged as a ‘bad pharmacy’.
+The ones that do not follow the ‘good pharmacy’ guideline are basically tagged as a ‘bad pharmacy’.

 They aim to provide alerts on the web so when a consumer tries to access these websites, they know that it has been reported to be an illegitimate pharmacy.
 They are hoping that other service providers like Amazon will adopt this algorithm into their search engines as well.